Looking for good bedtime stories for kids? I’m a huge advocate of reading bedtime stories to kids.

 Everybody in the Red Brick Building by Anne Wynter, illustrated by Oge Mora

-In this building, noisy kids and cats and parrots wake each other up–then slowly everyone falls back asleep.
-The noises give us a lovely atmospheric feel and we get a strong sense of relationships and community.
-This is an onomatopoeia bedtime story that begs to be read aloud!
+In this building, noisy kids and cats and parrots wake each other up–then slowly, everyone falls back asleep.
+The noises give us a lovely atmospheric feel, and we get a strong sense of relationships and community.

 Good Night Owl by Greg Pizzoli

 Owl tears up his house to find the “noise” preventing his sleep which we soon see is a cute little squeaky mouse.
 Soon the roof is off, the walls are down, and Owl’s lying in wait to get that noise…One of the most hilarious bedtime stories for kids.

 Noisy Night by Mac Barnett, illustrated by Brian Biggs

 From the bottom floor to the top, the residents of this apartment building are making lots of noise!
 Find out who lives at the top and how he makes everyone BE QUIET so they all can sleep.

 Dad and the Dinosaur by Gennifer Choldenko, illustrated by Dan Santat

 Nicholas is afraid of the dark and other things, but his toy dinosaur makes him feel as brave as his dad, even fearless.
 But his beloved toy gets lost and his fear returns.
 His dad saves the night and helps Nick find his dinosaur!